Binary dynamics from spin1-spin2 coupling at fourth post-Newtonian order: spin1-spin2 interaction at fourth post-Newtonian order

 \subsection{Order $G^2$ Feynman diagrams}

 For the NNLO spin1-spin2 interaction, we have 25 diagrams at order $G^2$ to evaluate: 9 two-graviton exchange diagrams, and 16 cubic self-gravitational interaction diagrams as shown in Figs.~\ref{fig:4PNG22m} and \ref{fig:4PNG23g}, respectively, (all pure spin1-spin2 diagrams).
 Here, only diagram (a) of Fig.~\ref{fig:4PNG22m} and diagram (a1) of Fig.~\ref{fig:4PNG23g} appeared already in the NLO spin1-spin2 evaluation: they correspond to diagrams (a) and (b), respectively, of Fig.~3 in \cite{Levi:2008nh}.
 All the rest are new diagrams.
+Two further diagrams from the NLO spin-orbit sector, diagrams (a2) and (b2) in Fig.~3 of \cite{Levi:2010zu}, contribute through their SSC dependent parts only, thus we do not repeat them here.

 The two-graviton exchange diagrams just factorize into a product of two tensor Fourier integrals, see Appendix~\ref{app:a}.
 We first encounter here two-graviton exchange diagrams, which involve time derivatives, either from the spin couplings or from propagator correction vertices.
 Precession terms that arise here are delegated to higher orders.